StefaniaGrimaldi/pyg2p/README.md

 ```
 This is needed because we performed 24 hours average over 6 hourly steps.

-The paragraph below  explains how to set start, end, and aggregation steps and details the protocol used within pyg2p in order to compute the average values.
+The paragraph below explains how to set start, end, and aggregation steps in order to compute the average values.

 Start step = start-of-first-day + aggregation time
 End step = end-of-the-last-day